What is Plantar Fasciitis?

 This symptom progression is consistent with the four stages of a typical overuse injury.

-Ultimately, further trauma and delayed healing will result in the formation of calcium (bone) within the plantar fascia.
+Ultimately, further trauma and delayed healing will result in calcium (bone) formation within the plantar fascia.
 When this occurs adjacent to the heel bone, it is known as heel spurs, which have a more extended rehabilitation period.

 How is Plantar Fasciitis Diagnosed?